pankajdasbhaya005/python_revision/README.md

 - Explanation of Python exception handling with try, except, else, finally and raise
 - Python file handling with read, write, append, with-statement and error handling examples
 - Added complete beginner-friendly explanation of OOP concepts including classes, objects, constructor, inheritance and polymorphism
+- Started advanced Python by adding clear explanation of modules and packages with examples